 Property Values Increases Potential For Financial Elder Abuse

-Increase in Vancouver property values increases potential for financial elder abuse:
+An increase in Vancouver property values increases the potential for financial elder abuse:

-- With the average price of Vancouver real estate exceeding $1 million, homes owned by the elderly are far more valuable than they have been historically.
-As well, in many cases there is no mortgage as the owner’s paid off their mortgage over the many years that they lived in the home.
+- With the average price of Vancouver real estate exceeding $1 million, homes owned by the elderly are far more valuable than they have been historical.
+As well, in many cases, there is no mortgage as the owner’s paid off their mortgage over the many years that they lived in the home.
 This can make it relatively easy to obtain a mortgage on the home.

 Loved Ones can be the First Line of Defense